 Assessments During the Training Programme

 Progress will be assessed through class assignments, written assessments, and practical demonstration of skills.
 Towards the end of the Course, students will sit a Course examination.
 The Course and all Course assessments will be in English.
-Speakers of English as a second or other language should submit with their application evidence (such as an IELTS certificate) of their competence in English language skills.
+Speakers of English as a second or other language should submit with their application evidence (such as a CEFR, equivalent, or other certificate) of their competence in English language skills.

 Students who successfully complete the Course and pass the Course assessments and final examination will be eligible for the STGA Blue Badge Accreditation Examination (Blue Badge exam), which will take place in March and April 2022.